 micro:bit Bluetooth Profile

-If you are looking for information about the ‘radio’ feature, then that is not Bluetooth, it is a proprietary protocol from Nordic called Gazell, which you can find out more about in the links below.
+If you are looking for information about the ‘radio’ feature, it is a proprietary protocol from Nordic and Lancaster University.
+This is not Bluetooth.

 BBC micro:bit Bluetooth Profile

-The BBC micro:bit Bluetooth profile is defined here
+The BBC micro:bit Bluetooth profile is defined in the DAL

-The micro:bit has a Bluetooth 4.1 stack with Bluetooth low energy.
-It supports the GAP Perhipheral Role
+The micro:bit has a Bluetooth 4.1 stack with Bluetooth Low Energy (BLE) and supports the GAP Perhipheral Role.

 As per all all Bluetooth, it operates in the ISM (Industrial Scientific Medical) band and this starts at 2.4GHz and ends at 2.41GHz.
-Bluetooth low energy divides the frequency band into 50 x 2MHz bands of which 40 are used.
-These are called “channels” and numbered 0 to 39.
+BLE divides the frequency band into 50 x 2MHz bands of which 40 are used.
+These are called channels and numbered 0 to 39.
 Channels 37, 38 and 39 are used for “advertising”.

-Data transfer rates will only be a few 100K per second at best and it very much depends on how your application uses the Bluetooth features; lots of teeny temperature containing packets would have a lower data transfer rate than using the UART service, as it depends on the proportion of system protocol information vs application data.
+Data transfer rates will only be a few 100K per second at best and it very much depends on how your application uses the Bluetooth features; lots of small temperature containing packets would have a lower data transfer rate than using the UART service, as it depends on the proportion of system protocol information vs. application data.

-There are some useful advanced configuration options in the micro:bit runtime code, documented here
+There are some useful advanced configuration options in the micro:bit runtime code

 It would be possible for anyone with the appropriate knowledge to define and implement other Bluetooth profiles.
 You would need to use the mbed C/C++ environment to do this.

-Original micro:bit “Out of the Box” hex file, including all the attributes in the Bluetooth Profile
+Original micro:bit “Out of the Box” experience, including some of the attributes in the Bluetooth Profile

 Full profile with the display unused.
 If you want to write to the display over bluetooth then you should use this file instead of the ‘Out of the Box’ hex, which uses the display.